 Ex-HMAS Tobruk—from Wreck to Reef

-The scuttling of ex-HMAS Tobruk is a project in partnership between the Queensland Government, Bundaberg and Fraser Coast Regional Councils to create an artificial reef and world-class dive site in the Hervey Bay region.
+Ex-HMAS Tobruk dive wreck is a partnership between the Queensland Government, Bundaberg and Fraser Coast Regional Councils; creating a world-class dive site in the Great Sandy Marine Park.

 The ex-HMAS Tobruk site is a restricted access area (PDF, 313KB).
 Entry to the area is prohibited without a permit or written approval.
 This applies to everyone—all vessels, divers and snorkelers.

 - Visit Fraser Coast Tourism and Events, for tours leaving Hervey Bay

 - Visit Bundaberg Region Tourism, for tours leaving Bundaberg.